AdityaSwarna03/Cognizance2020/task4/README.md

 #![dice.2](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQDigRIdFHu6pG4BYpnoSVv2aKq6BEgjKH0sg&usqp=CAU)

-**Possibilites:**
+**Possibilites  :question:**
 - If the score of player 1 after five rounds is more than that of player2 then player 1 wins.
-- If the score of player 2 after five rounds is more than that of player1 then player 2 wins **Fun with dice game  :smile:**
+- If the score of player 2 after five rounds is more than that of player1 then player 2 wins.
+**Fun with dice game  :smile:**
 - Everyone life is bonded with dice game we will have plenty of memories from our childhood related with dice game.aboutLanguage.aboutLanguage
-- Lessons from  dice game:
+**Lessons from  dice game  :books:**
 - Getting along and taking turns.
 - Accepting ups and downs and unpredictable outcomes.
 - Setting goal and striving towards it.